ARM-software/acle/main/acle.md

 linkage they have.

-There are many more intrinsics than support functions, so everything described in this section is an intrinsic unless otherwise noted.
+There are many more intrinsics than support functions, so everything described in this section is an intrinsic unless its individual description says otherwise.

 If an intrinsic is implemented as a macro rather than a function, the macro must behave “as if” it had the prototype and attributes